lkellar/eecs-497-backend/README.md

 Create an `env.sh` setting an environment variable like `export EECS497_BACKEND_SECRET_KEY='SOEMTHING'`.
 A suitable key can be generated with `python -c 'import secrets; print(secrets.token_hex())'`.
 Then `source env.sh` or run it to set that env variable.

-Then, just run `flask --app backend --debug run` and the server should be running! (let me know if it doesn't work)
+Then, just run `flask --app backend --debug run --cert=adhoc` and the server should be running! (let me know if it doesn't work).

+When you first try to access it, you may get a scary warning about invalid cert.
+You can just ignore it (since we're having it use a fake SSL cert locally so logins work).

 ## TODO
 - deploy to AWS or something hosted